GRIP: In-Parameter Graph Reasoning through Fine-Tuning Large Language Models: Abstract

 \section{Abstract}

 Large Language Models (LLMs) have demonstrated remarkable capabilities in modeling sequential textual data and generalizing across diverse tasks.
-However, adapting LLMs to effectively handle structural data, such as knowledge graphs or web data, remains a challenging problem.
+However, effectively adapting LLMs to structural data, such as knowledge graphs or web graphs, remains a fundamental challenge.
 Some approaches adopt complex strategies to convert graphs into text sequences, resulting in significant token overhead and rendering them impractical for large-scale graphs.
 Others introduce additional modules to encode graphs into fixed-size token representations for LLMs.
 However, these methods typically require large-scale post-training on graph-text corpus and complex alignment procedures, yet often yield sub-optimal results due to poor modality alignment.
-Inspired by in-parameter knowledge injection for test-time adaptation of LLMs, we propose \methodname, a novel framework that equips LLMs with the ability to internalize complex relational information from graphs through carefully designed fine-tuning tasks.
-This knowledge is efficiently stored within lightweight LoRA parameters, enabling the fine-tuned LLM to perform a wide range of graph-related tasks \textbf{without requiring access to the original graph} at inference time.
-Extensive experiments across multiple benchmarks validate the effectiveness and efficiency of our approach.
+In this work, we propose \methodname.
+Instead of relying on heavy graph serialization or specialized graph encoding modules, \methodname directly internalizes complex relational knowledge from graphs into the parameters of LLM through carefully designed fine-tuning tasks.
+The acquired structural knowledge is compactly stored in lightweight LoRA modules, enabling the fine-tuned LLM to perform a wide range of tasks over the internalized graph \textbf{without requiring access to the original graph as context} at inference time.
+Extensive experiments validate our approach.
+For graphs that cannot fit within the LLM’s context window, \methodname consistently outperforms LLM baselines by leveraging internalized graph knowledge, while for small-scale graphs, it achieves comparable performance with substantially lower inference cost.